remotion-dev/remotion/packages/docs/docs/lambda/runtime.md

 ## Storage space

-The function only has 512MB of storage space in total. available for video rendering.
+The function has between [512MB and 10GB of storage space](/docs/lambda/disk-size) in total available for video rendering depending on your configuration.
 Keep in mind that the concatenations of various chunks into one video takes place within a Lambda function, so the space must suffice for both the chunks and the output video.

 ## Chromium

 The function already includes a running version of Chromium.
 The browser was compiled including the proprietary codecs, so you can include MP4 videos into your project.

-**Chromium revision**: `97.0.4692.65`
+**Chromium revision**: `98.0.4758.139`

 ## FFMPEG